Nonequilibrium Casimir-Polder Interaction Between Nanoparticles and Substrates Coated with Gapped Graphene: Nonequilibrium Casimir-Polder Force from Fused Silica Plate Coated with Gapped Graphene

 Next, we consider the second contribution, $F_r$, to the nonequilibrium Casimir-Polder force (\ref{eq2}) acting on a nanoparticle from a graphene-coated substrate.
 The numerical computations of $F_r$ were performed in the dimensionless variables by (\ref{eq11}), (\ref{eq29}) using the polarization tensor in (\ref{eq17}), (\ref{eq19}), (\ref{eq22}), (\ref{eq24}), (\ref{eq26}), and (\ref{eq28}).
 The computational results for the ratio $F_r/F_{CP}^{(0)}$ are presented in Figure~\ref{fg5} as the function of separation for (a) graphene-plate temperature $T_g=77~$K and (b) graphene-plate temperature $T_g=500~$K. The solid line in Figure~\ref{fg5}(a) is plotted for a graphene coating with $\Delta=0.1~$eV, whereas another (dashed) line presents the coinciding results for the graphene coating with $\Delta=0.2~$eV and for the uncoated SiO$_2$ plate.
 The top and bottom solid lines in Figure~\ref{fg5}(b) are for a graphene coating with $\Delta=0.1$ and 0.2~eV, respectively, and the dashed line is for the uncoated SiO$_2$ plate.
 The form of presentation in Figure~\ref{fg5}(a,b) provides a way to determine the comparative contributions of the regions (\ref{eq14}) and (\ref{eq15}) to $F_r$.

-As is seen in Figure~\ref{fg5}(a,b), the quantity $F_r$, unlike $F_M$, substantially depends on the value of $\Delta$ at both $T_g=77$ and 500~K. The point is that for $T_g<T_E$ the contribution to $F_r$ from the region (\ref{eq14}) is positive and from the region (\ref{eq15}) is negative, i.e., the former decreases the force magnitude whereas the latter increases it.
-The opposite situation occurs for $T_g>T_E$, i.e., the contribution of (\ref{eq14}) to $F_r$ is negative leading to the increase of force magnitude, but the contribution of (\ref{eq15}) is positive and decreases the force magnitude.
-In the end, the magnitude and sign of $F_r$ is determined by the competition of these contributions.
+As is seen in Figure~\ref{fg5}(a,b), the quantity $F_r$, unlike $F_M$, substantially depends on the value of $\Delta$ at both $T_g=77$ and 500~K. The point is that for $T_g<T_E$ the contribution to $F_r$ from the regions (\ref{eq14}) and (\ref{eq15}) are positive, i.e., decrease the force magnitude.
+The opposite situation occurs for $T_g>T_E$, i.e., the contribution of regions (\ref{eq14}) and (\ref{eq15}) to $F_r$ are negative leading to the increase of force magnitude.

-For the nonequilibrium Casimir-Polder force acting on a nanoparticle from a freestanding in vacuum graphene sheet, different contributions to $F_r$ were investigated in \cite{50}.
+For the nonequilibrium Casimir-Poder force acting on a nanoparticle from a freestanding in vacuum graphene sheet, different contributions to $F_r$ were investigated in \cite{50}.
 It was shown that for a graphene with $\Delta=0.2~$eV at $T_g=77~$K it holds $F_r\approx 0$, whereas for $\Delta=0.1~$eV the main contribution to $F_r$ is given by the region (\ref{eq15}) which leads to the increase of the force magnitude.
 If the graphene with $\Delta=0.1~$eV is heated up to $T_g=500~$K, at short separations ($a\lesssim 0.4~\upmu$m) the contribution from the region (\ref{eq15}) is dominant.
 With increasing separation, however, the region (\ref{eq14}) takes the main role leading to a minor increase of force magnitude.
 For a freestanding graphene sheet with $\Delta=0.2~$eV, the main contribution to $F_r$ at all separations is given by the region (\ref{eq15}) \cite{50}.

 For a graphene-coated substrate one has a more complicated situation.
 The point is that for an uncoated SiO$_2$ plate it is just $F_r$ which determines a distinction of the nonequilibrium force from the equilibrium one.
 As s result, for an uncoated plate $F_r>0$ for $T_g<T_E$ and $F_r<0$ for $T_g>T_E$.
 As is seen in Figure~\ref{fg5}(a), for $T_g=77~\mbox{K}<T_E$ the graphene coating with $\Delta=0.2~$eV does not influence the value of $F_r$, which is fully determined by the properties of a substrate.
 However, the graphene coating with $\Delta=0.1~$eV makes a sizable effect on $F_r$.
-In so doing, at short separations below $0.5~\upmu$m the essential role is played by the part of the region (\ref{eq14}) satisfying the inequality (\ref{eq21}).
-This leads to a greater $|F_r|$ as compared to the case of an uncoated SiO$_2$ plate.